onefact/handbook.payless.health/pages/index.md

 - **Support the cause**

-  Interest in sponsoring our work by giving your or your company's time, resources, skills, or philanthropy?
+  Interested in sponsoring our work by giving your or your company's time, resources, skills, or philanthropy?
 Email Jaan at [jaan@onefact.org](mailto:jaan@onefact.org) {% .primary %}

 {% /features %}